JGN1/ewd-api-labs-2023/README.md

 ~~~
 When it came to making changes to the main context file for authentication - `contexts/authProvider` it would have been too cluttered to include code for both environments in a single file.
 To get around this I decided to make two separate authProvider files
 + `contexts/authProvider_SUPABASE` - containing code for dev environment
-+ `contexts/authProvider_API` - containing code for dev environment
++ `contexts/authProvider_API` - containing code for stage environment

-I then created a file called setupAuthContextFile.js with the following code with `process.argv[2]` referring to filename passed in with node command in `package.json`...
+I then created a file called setupAuthContextFile.js with the following code...
 ~~~JavaScript
 const fs = require('fs');
 require('dotenv').config();